Tencent/plato/README.md

 Contact: plato@tencent.com

+Special thanks to [Xiaowei Zhu](https://coolerzxw.github.io/) and many for their work [Gemini](https://coolerzxw.github.io/data/publications/gemini_osdi16.pdf) which served as an inspiration and guide in building plato‘s [dualmode-engine](./plato/engine/dualmode.hpp).
+Thanks to Ke Yang and many for their work [KnightKing](https://dl.acm.org/citation.cfm?id=3359634) which served as foundation of plato's [walk-engine](plato/engine/walk.hpp).

 ## Dependencies

 To simplify installation, Plato currently downloads and builds most of its required dependencies by calling `3rdtools.sh`.
 You should call it at least once before any build operations.